Research Accounting Services Office

 Federal sponsors require that the University discloses inventions stemming from their research projects in a timely manner.
-Principal Investigators need to complete an Invention Disclosure Form and submit this form to Drexel Applied Innovation.
+Principal Investigators need to complete an Invention Disclosure Form [PDF] and submit this form to Drexel Applied Innovation.
 Each Invention Disclosure is analyzed in two ways: a) Patentability and b) Commercial potential.

 For more information on this process, please visit the Drexel Applied Innovation website.

 - FY 2024 Fringe Benefit Rate Agreement [PDF]